YijunShen/supply_chain_vul/README.md

 ## Understanding the dataset:

-#### 1. the vulnerability dataset of this paper is listed in the file 'vulnerability_ dataset_and_statistics.xlsx'
+#### 1. The vulnerability dataset of this paper is listed in the file 'vulnerability_ dataset_and_statistics.xlsx'

-#### 2. the analysis result of the localization based on the vulnerability description is listed in the 'localization' sheet of the file 'vulnerability_ dataset_and_statistics.xlsx'
+#### 2. The analysis result of the localization based on the vulnerability description is listed in the 'localization' sheet of the file 'vulnerability_ dataset_and_statistics.xlsx'

-#### 3. the analysis result of the fix pattern is listed in the 'fix' sheet of the file 'vulnerability_ dataset_and_statistics.xlsx'
+#### 3. The analysis result of the fix pattern is listed in the 'fix' sheet of the file 'vulnerability_ dataset_and_statistics.xlsx'

-#### 4. the direct dependents(clients) depending on these vulnerable libraries is liset in the file 'clients_list.json'
+#### 4. The direct dependents(clients) depending on these vulnerable libraries is liset in the file 'clients_list.json'

 #### 5. the fine-grained vulnerability propagation analysis result is store as a txt file, whose download link is available in the file 'full_propgation_path_download.txt'